ifratmitul/ifratmitul/readme.md

 ### Hi there, I'm Ifrat 👋

-## A recent Computer Science Graduate from North South University.
+## CS graduate, Front-end developer who :blue_heart: Angular

 - 🔭 Currently working on to become a full stack developer
-- 🌱 Learning advance .NET
+- 🌱 Learning .NET
 - :blue_heart: Love working in web development.
 Proficient in Angular, Reactjs, SCSS
 - 👯 I’m looking for opportunity where i will be able to learn and contribute with my skills.